Pacific Palisades, Los Angeles: Hiking trails

-Hiking is common in the Palisades, and the community is home to a number of hiking trails including the following trails:
+Hiking is common in the Palisades, and the community is home to hiking trails including the following:

 Backbone Trail

-The Backbone Trail is a long distance trail extending 67.79 miles (109.10 km) across the length of the Santa Monica Mountains.
-The Backbone Trail runs through both Malibu and Pacific Palisades, with its western terminus in Point Mugu State Park in Malibu and its eastern terminus in Will Rogers State Historic Park in Pacific Palisades.
+The Backbone Trail is a long distance trail extending 68 miles (109 km) across the length of the Santa Monica Mountains.
+The trail runs through both Malibu and Pacific Palisades, with its western terminus in Point Mugu State Park in Malibu and its eastern terminus in Will Rogers State Historic Park in Pacific Palisades.
 The trail is open to hikers throughout its length; dogs, mountain bicyclists and horseback riders are allowed on portions of the trail as posted.
-The Backbone Trail follows a well-maintained, single-track path with some dirt roads along the route.
-There is no permit required for hiking the BBT.
+The trail follows a well-maintained, single-track path with some dirt roads.
+There is no permit required for hiking it.

 Bushwacker's Delight

-Bushwacker's Delight is a 0.8 mile lightly-trafficked point-to-point trail with 528 ft in elevation gain, located within Will Rogers State Historic Park.
-This trail is frequented by more-experienced hikers as Bushwacker's Delight is an uncleared trail with overgrown vegetation.
+Bushwacker's Delight is a 0.8 mile lightly trafficked point-to-point trail with 528 ft in elevation gain, located within Will Rogers State Historic Park.
+This trail is frequented by more-experienced hikers as it is an uncleared trail with overgrown vegetation.

 Eagle Springs Fire Road Loop Trail

-Eagle Springs Fire Road Loop Trail is a 5.5 mile-long loop trail with 1,095 ft in elevation gain, located near the Palisades Highlands neighborhood.
-The trail is paved and well-maintained as it doubles as a fire road, and offers a number of activity options.
-It is most popular from September until May.
-This is one of the few trails in Los Angeles County which is open to those on horseback.
-This trail offers parking in the nearby lot for $10 a day, and is easily accessible from both the Palisades as well as neighboring Topanga.
-The Eagle Springs Fire Road Loop Trail leads to Eagle Rock, a rock formation which is a common spot for photography as its peak offers sweeping views of the surrounding area and is home to a variety of native lizards.
+Eagle Springs Fire Road Loop Trail is a 5.5 mile-long loopwith 1,095 ft in elevation gain, located near the Palisades Highlands neighborhood.
+The trail is paved and well-maintained as it doubles as a fire road, and offers activity options.
+It is most popular from September to May.
+This is one of the few trails in Los Angeles County open to those on horseback.
+This trail offers parking in the nearby lot for $10 a day, and is easily accessible from the Palisades and neighboring Topanga.
+The Eagle Springs Fire Road Loop Trail leads to Eagle Rock, a rock formation which is a common spot for photography as its peak offers sweeping views and is home to a variety of native lizards.

 High Point Trail

-High Point Trail is 2.8 mile-long trail with 1,007 ft of elevation gain located in the Santa Monica Mountains overlooked the Palisades.
-High Point Trail is a paved trail that begins on private property, and hikers hiking this trail frequently trespass knowingly or unknowingly in order to complete the hike.
-This trail is noted for its wildlife, and although the trail is paved some parts are overgrown with bushes and other vegetation.
-The trail leads to "Goat Peak" which is of the highest points in the Palisades and offers sweeping views of the surrounding area.
+High Point Trail is 2.8 mile-long trail with 1,007 ft of elevation gain located in the Santa Monica Mountains overlooking the Palisades.
+It is a paved trail that begins on private property, and hikers frequently trespass knowingly or unknowingly to complete the hike.
+This trail is noted for its wildlife, and though the trail is paved, parts are overgrown with bushes and other vegetation.
+The trail leads to "Goat Peak", one of the highest points in the Palisades with views of the area.